jvrana/benchling-api/docs/_sources/usage.rst

     session = Session("sdf44tj-sdflj8na-rf23rfasdf")

 You can access models from the session.
-Have a look at the API reference documentation
+Have a look at the :ref:`API model docs <api_models>` for methods available for each model.

 .. code-block::